Hwa Yeong Wang

 Assistant Professor of Philosophy, Duke Kunshan University

-Wang has a.
-B.A. in Confucian philosophy, an M.A. in Confucian studies at Sungkyunkwan University, and a Ph.D. in philosophy (philosophy, interpretation and culture program), an interdisciplinary program from Binghamton University (State University of New York).
-She served as a post-doctoral fellow at Georgetown University 2020-2022 and Emory University 2022-2023.
+Wang has a B.A. in Confucian Philosophy and an M.A. in Confucian Studies from Sungkyunkwan University, and a Ph.D. in Philosophy from Binghamton University (State University of New York).
+Before joining Duke Kunshan University, she held postdoctoral fellowships at Georgetown University (2020–2022) and Emory University (2022–2023).